Isabel de Forz, 8th Countess of Devon: Legends and traditions

 Two legends exist which feature Isabel de Forz.
 One, that of the Seven Crosses, of which there are many variations, relates that she came across a poor man carrying a basket containing what he said were puppies, but which were in fact seven of his children whom he was going to drown because he could not afford to keep them.
 After severely upbraiding him for his lack of morality, Isabel adopted the children and ensured that they were looked after and well-educated until their adulthood when she found employment for all of them.

 The other legend concerns the disputed boundary of four parishes in East Devon which she, as Countess, was called upon to settle.
 She is said to have done this by arranging to meet the disputants on top of a marshy hill near the site whereupon she took off a ring from her finger and threw it into the middle of the bog declaring "that shall be the boundary".
 The place where these four parishes meet is called "Ring in the Mire".

-Isabel is also said to have gifted in perpetuity a water supply to the inhabitants of Tiverton, Devon.
+Isabel is also said to have given in perpetuity a water supply to the inhabitants of Tiverton, Devon.
 A ceremony to commemorate the gift, known as the Perambulation of the Town Leat still takes place in the town every seven years.
 There was also a tradition that she was responsible for the planting of Wistman's Wood, a stand of ancient stunted oak trees high on Dartmoor.